harmonyjs/cedit/src/ui/cli/README.md

 ## 3. Key Files

 -   `src/index.ts`: This is the primary entry point for the CLI application (the executable script).
 It imports the main `runCli` function from `ui/cli/index.ts` and the core application `run` function and `getLogger` utility.
 It then invokes `runCli` with `process.argv` and these dependencies, handling the final promise resolution to set the process exit code or catch critical top-level errors.

+-   **`src/ui/cli/types.ts`** 🆕: Contains **centralized TypeScript type definitions** for the CLI system:
+    - `CommanderOptionValues`: Interface for values provided by Commander.js
+    - `CliFlags`: Interface for CLI flags used internally throughout the application
+    - These interfaces must stay synchronized with the centralized registry for compile-time safety

 -   `src/ui/cli/index.ts`: Contains the `runCli` function, which is the central orchestrator for the CLI.
 It initializes the execution flow by calling `orchestrateExecution` from `execution/flow.ts`.
-It also defines shared interfaces like `CliFlags` and `CommanderOptionValues` and includes a top-level critical error handler.
+It includes a top-level critical error handler and coordinates the entire CLI lifecycle.

+-   **`src/ui/cli/definitions/registry.ts`** 🆕: The **single source of truth** for all CLI options.
+This file defines every CLI argument with type-safe mappings and is used to auto-generate Commander.js setup, validate options, and ensure consistency across the entire codebase.

 ## 4. Core Workflow